Sequential decoding: Fano metric

 We can equivalently maximise the log of this probability, i.e.

 This last expression is the Fano metric.
 The important point to see is that we have two terms here: one based on the number of wrong bits and one based on the number of right bits.
 We can therefore update the Fano metric simply by adding $\log_2 p +1-R$ for each non-matching bit and $\log_2 (1-p) + 1-R$ for each matching bit.

 Computational cutoff rate

-For sequential decoding to a good choice of decoding algorithm, the number of states explored wants to remain small (otherwise an algorithm which deliberately explores all states, e.g. the Viterbi algorithm, may be more suitable).
+For sequential decoding to be a good choice of decoding algorithm, the number of states explored should remain small (otherwise an algorithm which deliberately explores all states, e.g. the Viterbi algorithm, may be more suitable).
 For a particular noise level there is a maximum coding rate $R_0$ called the computational cutoff rate where there is a finite backtracking limit.
 For the binary symmetric channel:

 Algorithms

 Stack algorithm

 The simplest algorithm to describe is the "stack algorithm" in which the best $N$ paths found so far are stored.
 Sequential decoding may introduce an additional error above Viterbi decoding when the correct path has $N$ or more highly scoring paths above it; at this point the best path will drop off the stack and be no longer considered.